CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 This step logs in to your GitHub Container Registry with the CR_PAT secret that you created earlier

-5. Add a script step that uses `docker-compose` to build and push the images to the repository
+5. Add a script step below the previous one that uses `docker-compose` to build and push the images to the repository

 ```YAML
   - name: Build and Push image